epquito/To-do-list-Assesment/README.md

 ```

-# Create your main ansible role playbookm that will refrence your ansible vault for secured vairbales and be able to execute both backend and database roles automating the configurations of both ec2 instances
+# Create your main Ansible role playbook that will reference your Ansible vault for secured variables and be able to execute both backend and database roles, automating the configurations of both EC2 instances.
-When refrencing a role within ansible make sure its the name of the directory where all 7 subdirectories are preent for backend/database role.
+When referencing a role within Ansible, make sure it's the name of the directory where all 7 subdirectories are present for the backend/database role.

 role.yml
 ```bash